zelson71/ETL-project/README.md

 Preparing wine lovers to visit the wineries recognized by Wine Enthusiast for top-rated wines.

 ## Project Objective
 The purpose of this project is to demonstrate an understanding of ETL.
+In this project, a Wine Enthusiast database of reviewed wines is used in conjunction with Google's Geocode API platform to produce a list of hotels and restaurants near each winery.
+The goal is to provide this information to users to help them plan their visits to these wineries.

 ## Methods Used
 * Data Visualization